 How to Create an Affiliate Program on Squarespace?

-You want to create your own affiliate program on Squarespace so other people promote your products and you pay them commissions - Squarespace doesn't have a built-in affiliate manager, but several third-party tools integrate through code injection.
+You want to create your own affiliate program on Squarespace so other people promote your products and you pay them commissions - Squarespace does not have a built-in affiliate manager, but several third-party tools integrate through code injection.
 To run an affiliate program on a Squarespace store, you need a third-party tool like Affiliatly ($16/month with 90-day free trial), Peachs ($59/month, built for Squarespace), Tapfiliate ($59-149/month), or GoAff Pro (free under 100 orders/day).
 Setup involves adding tracking code via Code Injection, defining commission rates (typically 5-15% for physical products, 15-40% for digital), and recruiting affiliates to promote your products.

-Creating an affiliate program on Squarespace is one of the most cost-effective ways to grow your sales - you only pay when affiliates actually bring in customers.
+Creating an affiliate program on Squarespace is one of the most cost-effective ways to grow your sales, you only pay when affiliates actually bring in customers.
 This guide covers how to choose the right tool, set up your program step by step, define commission rates, recruit affiliates, and manage the program long-term.

 How to Create an Affiliate Program on Squarespace?